Can Swans Fly?

 What Are the Swan’s Characteristics?

-Swans (cygnus) are massive birds that have extremely long necks, legs, and webbed feet.
-Swan species that are still alive today include the black swan, coscoroba swan, trumpeter swan, whooper swan, tundra swan (subspecies: Bewick’s Swan and Whistling Swan), and mute swan.
-They don’t have feathers around their eyes or bills.
+Swans (cygnus) are massive birds with very long necks, legs, and webbed feet.
+Species alive today include the black swan, coscoroba swan, trumpeter swan, whooper swan, tundra swan (Bewick’s Swan and Whistling Swan), and mute swan.
+They lack feathers around their eyes and bills.

 Where Can Swans Be Found?

-Some swans migrate great distances to find a suitable habitat.
-For example, the whooper swan breeds in the subarctic Eurosiberia but will spend the winter months in Southern Europe and Eastern Asia.
+Swans often migrate long distances for a suitable habitat.
+For instance, the whooper swan breeds in subarctic Eurosiberia and winters in Southern Europe and Eastern Asia.

 Do Swans Communicate While Flying?